karoltomaszewski/RPi-Temperature-Display/README.md

 * [Status](#status)

 ## General info
 Application that monitors the ambient temperature.
-Displays the value on the device console (on the Raspberry Pi) and on the display.
+Displays the value on the device console (on the Raspberry Pi) and on the 7-segment display x2.

 ## Hardware
 * Raspberry Pi (I'm using a Raspberry Pi 4 Model B 8GB)